Clackamas Community College

 1 credits, Fall/Winter/Spring

-A performance forum required for all students studying a classical instrument or voice at the MUP 171-191 and MUP 271-291 levels.
+A performance forum required for all students studying a classical instrument or voice at the MUP-171 to MUP-191 and MUP-271 to MUP-291 levels.
 Through weekly performance and critique, each student will develop proper stage manners and prepare for the end of term performance jury, and will also study the work to be performed through academic research.
 Students will have an opportunity to work with a professional accompanist.
 May be repeated for up to 6 credits.
+Required: Student Petition.

 MUS-205 Music Literature: History of Jazz